sydasif/network-agent/README.md

 - **🧠 Intelligent Routing:** Simple greetings or ambiguous questions are handled immediately without engaging the full AI workflow, saving time and resources.
 - **🔗 Multi-Agent Workflow (LangGraph):** A robust Planner/Executor agent team, orchestrated by LangGraph, decomposes and executes complex, multi-step tasks.
 - **📄 Structured Data Contracts (Pydantic):** All tools and agents communicate using reliable Pydantic models, ensuring data consistency and predictable behavior.
-- **🔍 Log Analysis with SQLite FTS:** A specialized tool uses a local SQLite database with Full-Text Search (FTS) to rapidly answer questions about historical syslogs, removing the need for external embedding models.
 - **💬 Conversational Memory:** The agent remembers the context of your conversation, allowing for natural follow-up questions.
 - **🔌 Multi-Protocol Ready:** The core `NetworkManager` is designed to support modern protocols like gNMI alongside traditional CLI/SSH via Netmiko.
 - **🛡️ Built-in Security:** Includes guardrails to block potentially dangerous commands and sanitize sensitive information from outputs.